Hip and Knee

 - The reports flag opportunities to improve care.

-- The reports help surgeons align personal performance targets with AHS targets.
+- The reports help surgeons align personal performance targets with Alberta Health Services targets.

 ANNUAL REVIEW ENSURES HIP AND KNEE CARE PATH REMAINS EVIDENCE-BASED

 Evidence-based health care is, by definition, subject to change.
 Better drugs, more effective practices and safer protocols are being developed and introduced in health care with unprecedented rapidity.
 The best health care stays on top of these developments and takes advantage of them.

 ABJHI set up a formal process in early 2007 to ensure its evidence-based care path for hip and knee replacements is truly evidence-based all the time.
 It struck a Clinical Committee, mandated by the Alberta Orthopaedic Society, which acts as an independent body of experts on patient care.

 The committee comprises eight of Alberta’s top orthopaedic surgeons.
 The surgeons review new evidence related to hip and knee replacements.
 This evidence is gathered by ABJHI.
 It comes from research studies and scientific papers and directly from health care providers involved in patient care, including surgeons and other doctors, nurses and therapists.

 ABJHI updates the care path based on the Clinical Committee’s decisions.
 A measurement framework, which is used to track the hip and knee care path’s performance, and patient guides are also updated to reflect changes in the care path.